Background pattern

 The recommended dose is approximately 200 ml of solution per diarrheal stool.
 It is recommended to administer the solution frequently, in small amounts, and slowly.

-In children, especially if they are weak or have vomiting, it is advisable to administer the solution at a rate of 25 to 30 ml at intervals of 10 to 15 minutes.
+In children, especially if they are weak or have vomiting, it is convenient to administer the solution at a rate of 25-30 ml at intervals of 10-15 minutes.

-In cases of severe weakness, the solution may be administered through a nasogastric tube.
+In cases of great weakness, the solution can be administered through a nasogastric tube.

-If dehydration is mild and in children under 2 years old, on the first day of treatment, one water intake will be administered for every two intakes of Sueroral solution, all of the same volume.
+If dehydration is mild and, in children under 2 years, the first day of treatment will be administered with a single water intake for every two intakes of Sueroral solution, all of the same volume.

 In the following days, drink water frequently.